selveszero/nets213final/docs/README.md

 This video provides instructions for completing the HIT: https://vimeo.com/542425298

-Noteworthy asks students to listen to two music recordings and rate if these recordings should be concatenated.
+Noteworthy asks students to listen to a music clip and rate its quality and cohesiveness.

 Step 1: Please read the instructions at the top of the task

-Step 2: Listen to the original music selection, the primer, and the new recording that is appended to the primer by clicking "play".
+Step 2: Listen to the music by clicking "play".

-Step 3: At the end of the music clip, there will be a short clip that states "Please enter XX into the textbox".
-Please enter the number, XX, into the textbox below the recording.
+Step 3: At the end of the music clip, there will be a short voice message saying "Please enter XX into the textbox".
+Please enter the 2-digit number, XX, into the textbox below.

-Step 4: After listening to this recording, rate how cohesive the new recording and the primer are by selection one of the five options: bad, poor, fair, good, and excellent.
+Step 4: After listening to this recording, rate how good it sounds by selecting one of the five options: bad, poor, fair, good, and excellent.

 Step 5: Please fill out the questions regarding your age, gender, and home state.